cocos/cocos-docs/en/index.md

-# Cocos Creator 3.0 User Manual
+# Cocos Creator 3.1 User Manual

-Welcome to the __Cocos Creator 3.0__ user manual!
+Welcome to the __Cocos Creator 3.1__ user manual!
 This manual includes detailed instructions, a workflow for users, and a step-by-step tutorial for beginners.
-This manual can help you quickly learn how to develop cross-platform games with __Cocos Creator 3.0__.
+This manual can help you quickly learn how to develop cross-platform games with __Cocos Creator__.

 > **Note**: please select the corresponding manual version in the upper right corner according to the __Cocos Creator 3.0__ version you are using.